Kunitachi College of Music

 Music Design Seminar

-Students will develop their own projects and explore a wide range of musical practices, including live electronics, media art, and installations.
+Each student plans their own project and explores a wide range of musical practices, including live electronics, media art, installations, and game development.

 Music Programming